 You should always be in direct contact with your athletic director on all emergency matters.
-Additionally, remember that you are expected to fill out an accident report form after an emergency occurs and turn it in to the athletic director or school administrator.
+Additionally, remember that you are expected to fill out an Accident Report form after an emergency occurs and submit it to the athletic director or school administrator.